 Elly Bookman, Contributor.
 Elly Bookman’s poems have appeared or are forthcoming in American Poetry Review, The Journal, Passages North, Cimarron Review, and elsewhere.
 She was the recipient of the first annual Stanley Kunitz Memorial Prize from American Poetry Review, and was featured in Rattle’s Poet’s Respond Series.
-Originally from downtown Atlanta, Elly teaches middle school in Wilmington, North Carolina.
+Elly teaches middle school in Atlanta, Georgia.

 Gregory Brown, Reviews Editor, hails from Vancouver Island, in beautiful British Columbia.
 He is a graduate of the University of North Carolina, Greensboro MFA program in Fiction and Memorial University of Newfoundland’s Master of Arts program in English Literature.
 He is the recipient of the Roy Daniels Memorial Essay Prize and his fiction and criticism have appeared in Postcript and Paragon.